I Want To...

 A sarcoma is a malignant, or cancerous, tumor that arises from connective tissue, such as bones, fat, cartilage and muscles.
 Sarcomas are rare — they make up just 1 percent of all cancers.
 Approximately 15,000 people in the United States are diagnosed with sarcoma every year.

-Surgical oncologist Dr. Nita Ahuja and division chief of orthopaedic oncology Dr. Carol Morris, co-directors of the Sarcoma Program at the Johns Hopkins Sidney Kimmel Comprehensive Cancer Center, discuss sarcoma treatment options and prognosis.
+Dr. Carol Morris, division chief of orthopaedic oncology and co-director of the Sarcoma Program at the Johns Hopkins Sidney Kimmel Comprehensive Cancer Center, discusses sarcoma treatment options and prognosis.

 What are the types of sarcoma?